-The designers of this game are always looking to expand their roster of traits, and that means that sometimes, we get traits are just briefly mentioned in the original novels.
-One of these are the Woodmen of Mirkwood, that recently got a synergy despite being around since the days of the Ringmaker cycle.
+The designers of this game are always looking to expand their roster of traits; this means that sometimes, we get traits just briefly mentioned in the original novels.
+One of these are the Woodmen of Mirkwood, who got a synergy late in the game’s life despite being around since the days of the Ringmaker cycle.
 In this article, we will go over some of the characteristics of the trait, and what cards you should definitely run in your Woodmen decks.

 Who are the Woodmen?

 The Woodmen are a sub-species of men that live between the river Anduin and the Mirkwood Forest.
 They are the ones responsible for cutting down the East Bight for their fires and generally don’t get caught up with the matters of the world.
 They have a good relationship with the Beornings and help them defend the Anduin Vale.
 They are renowned archers and are the main reason why the eagles of the Misty Mountains don’t fly further east.

 The Woodmen have been around longer than you’d think, but have only recently gotten some more cards than the odd pack-filler.
 These expansion packs will be the foundation of Woodmen decks: